eos/eos/doc/use-cases.rst

 ================================

 The full list of built-in observables for the most-recent EOS release is available online `here <https://eos.github.io/doc/observables>`_.
-For an interactive apporach to see the list of observables available to you, run the following in a Jupyter notebook:
+For an interactive apporach to see the list of observables available to you, run the following in a Jupyter notebook

 .. code-block::